History of the University of Pittsburgh: Into the 21st century

+In August 2024, two Jewish students wearing kippahs were attacked with a glass bottle by a man wearing a Keffiyeh.
+The university said "neither acts of violence nor antisemitism will be tolerated.".

 Heads of the University of Pittsburgh

 The original title used by the head of the institution was "Principal" from its founding.
 Despite Pittsburgh Academy's being granted university status in 1819, the title of Principal was used until 1872, during George Woods' tenure of heading the university, when a legislative act altered the university's charter, designating the head of the university as "Chancellor".
 The title was changed from "Chancellor" to "President" in 1984 during Wesley Posvar's term in office, but was reverted to "Chancellor" during the term of his successor, J. Dennis O'Connor.
 The university considers the first chancellor of the university to be Robert Bruce who became Principal in 1819 when the school was granted university status.
-Numbers in parenthesis are the school's recognition of the sequence of chancellors.
+Numbers in parentheses are the school's recognition of the sequence of chancellors.
 Stanton Crawford served as acting chancellor but was named full chancellor posthumously.

+The following persons have served as chancellor of the University of Pittsburgh: